 To bring uniformity to the operation of the courts during the COVID-19 pandemic, the Chief Justice, on behalf of the Utah Judicial Council and Utah Supreme Court, issued a March 13, 2020 Administrative Order.
-The purpose of the March 13, 2020 Administrative Order was to identify missioncritical functions of the judiciary at each court level, ensure that the courts remain open to perform those functions, and to do so in a manner that promotes the health of the public and all court participants.
+The purpose of the March 13, 2020 Administrative Order was to identify mission-critical functions of the judiciary at each court level, ensure that the courts remain open to perform those functions, and to do so in a manner that promotes the health of the public and all court participants.

 Since the March 13, 2020 Administrative Order, the Chief Justice, on behalf of the Utah Judicial Council and Utah Supreme Court, has issued a series of updated administrative orders, each of which has entirely supplanted the preceding order.
-Except for the May 21, 2021 Administrative Order ending the mask mandate, today's Order entirely replaces all preceding administrative orders.
+On June 3, 2021 the Chief Justice, on behalf of the Utah Judicial Council and the Utah Supreme Court issued an Administrative Order authorizing all courts to operate in the Yellow Phase beginning June 7, 2021, if the local court's risk response plan has been approved by the Management Committee.
+Districts and individual court locations were given flexibility to determine how best to transition to more in person proceedings, but were required to give priority to resuming in court proceedings that were not capable of being held remotely, such as jury trials.
+On July 28, 2021 an Administrative Order imposed a mask mandate for individuals who enter the courthouse.
+Today's Order entirely replaces all preceding administrative orders.
 This includes a rescission of the Amended Administrative Order dated March 25, 2020, which means the standards and requirements in rules 3-101(2) & (3), 3-104(3)(L), and 3-111(3)(C) of the Utah Rules of Judicial Administration are no longer suspended.

-This Order provides directives the courts must follow during Red and Yellow phases of operation.
+This Order provides directives the courts must follow during Red and Yellow phases of operation, incorporates the mask mandate with clarifications, and authorizes the courts in the state to continue to operate in the Yellow phase.